Glassmkr Documentation

 SSH root password authentication, firewall status, pending security updates, kernel vulnerabilities, reboot required flag, unattended upgrades configuration

-38 alert rules evaluate on every collection cycle.
+The full rule library evaluates on every collection cycle.
 All rules included on every plan, including Free.

 Docker (recommended)